Justin Bieber may be Canadian, but he was the all-American boy at Sunday night’s American Music Awards.

 The pop singer dominated the awards show, winning three trophies, including artist of the year.
 His mom joined him onstage as he collected the award, beating out Rihanna, Maroon 5, Katy Perry and Drake.

-“I wanted to thank you for always believing in me,” Mr. Bieber said, looking to his mom.
+“I wanted to thank you for always believing in me,” Bieber said, looking to his mom.

-Nicki Minaj, who wore three different wigs and four outfits throughout the night, repeated her AMAs wins from last year, picking up trophies for favorite rap/hip-hop artist and album for “Pink Friday: Roman Reloaded.”
+Minaj, who wore three different wigs and four outfits throughout the night, repeated her AMAs wins from last year, picking up trophies for favorite rap/hip-hop artist and album for “Pink Friday: Roman Reloaded.”
+She was in an all-white get-up, including fur coat and pink hair when she performed her new song “Freedom.”
+The scene was ghostly and snowy, as a choir — also in white — joined her onstage.
+One background singer stole the performance, belting semi-high notes as Minaj looked on.

-Usher kicked off the three-hour show with green laser lights beaming onstage as he performed a medley of songs, including “Numb,” “Climax” and “Can’t Stop, Won’t Stop.”
+Usher kicked off the three-hour show with green laser lights beaming onstage as he performed a medley of songs, including “Numb,” ”Climax” and “Can’t Stop, Won’t Stop,” which featured a smoky floor and a number of backup dancers, as Usher jammed in all black, with the exception of his red shoes.
 He won favorite soul/R&B male artist.

-His protege, Mr. Bieber, won favorite pop/rock male artist in the first award handed out and gave a shout-out to those who didn’t think he would last on the music scene.
+His protege Bieber won favorite pop/rock male artist in the first award handed out and gave a shout-out to those who didn’t think he would last on the music scene.

 “I want to say this is for all the haters who thought I was just here for one or two years.
 I feel like I’m going to be here for a very long time,” he said.